baileymathien/Recipeasy/readme.md

 3. Run `pip install flask`
 4. Run `pip install flask-jwt-extended`
 5. Then run your backend by running `flask --app base.py run` while in the `/backend` folder.

+## To test login and authorization

+1. Make sure your token is updated
+2. /profile will tell you if you are authorized or not
+3. username: test password: test
+4. This will be overhauled and it is just a temporary solution while we get the database and further logic scaled up.